-Rats treated from gestation day 5 till postnatal day 180 with a mixture of Pb/Cd/As showed in early adulthood increased levels of IL-1 β , IL-6 and TNF- α in hippocampus and frontal cortex associated with increased A β levels, where Pb applied alone triggered maximal A β induction (Ashok et al., 2015).
-Similarly, monkeys exposed during infancy to Pb (from birth to 400 days to Pb 1 mg/kg/day) showed in aging (23 y old) an overexpression of APP and Abeta (Bihaci et al., 2011), and of Tau mRNA and protein (Bihaci and Zawa, 2013).
+Rats treated from gestation day 5 till postnatal day 180 with a mixture of Pb/Cd/As showed in early adulthood increased levels of IL-1b, IL-6 and TNF-a in hippocampus and frontal cortex associated with increased Ab levels, where Pb applied alone triggered maximal Ab induction (Ashok et al., 2015).
+Similarly, monkeys exposed during infancy to Pb (from birth to 400 days to 1 mg Pb /kg/day) showed in aging (23 y old) an overexpression of APP and Abeta (Bihaci et al., 2011), and of Tau mRNA and protein (Bihaci and Zawa, 2013).
 Similar observations were made in old rats (18-20 months) when exposed to Pb (0.2% in drinking water) from postnatal day 1 to 20 (Basha et al., 2005; Zawia and Basha, 2005; Bihaci et al., 2014).
-This was associated with cognitive impairment, that was observed only if animals were exposed when young (Bihaci et al., 2014).
-Perinatal exposure to Pb leading to a blood concentration of 10 μ g/dl (a concentration considered as safe for human) promotes Tau phosphorylation in forebrain, cerebellum and hippocampus (Gassowska et al., 2016).
+This was associated with cognitive impairment, observed only if animals were exposed when young (Bihaci et al., 2014).
+Perinatal exposure to Pb leading to a blood concentration of 10 mg/dl (a concentration considered as safe for human) promotes Tau phosphorylation in forebrain, cerebellum and hippocampus (Gassowska et al., 2016).